Montgomery Independent School District: Athletic facilities

 There is a common athletic facility for the two high schools, Montgomery ISD Athletic Complex/Football Stadium.
 The scoreboard had a cost of $800,000.

 Budget

 In 2018, Montgomery ISD initiated a hiring freeze to prevent layoffs.
-Over the 2018-2019 academic year, the district experienced a budget shortfall of $6.9 million.
+Over the 2018-2019 academic year, the district experienced a budget shortfall of around $6.9 million.
 The following 2019-2020 academic year, the District experienced another budget shortfall of $4.4 million.
+The annual budget is $85 million, as of the 2024-2025 academic year.